dwadden/dygiepp/doc/data.md

   ]
   ```

 - `event_clusters`: The event coreference clusters.
 The structure is the same as `clusters`, but each cluster corresponds to an event, rather than an entity.
 Each span corresponds to the span of the trigger.
 While event triggers can only be a single token in ACE, we keep the ending token for consistency with `clusters`.
+NOTE: Event clusters were added by a contributor and are not "officially supported".
   ```json
   [
     [